ajglodowski/TVShowApp/README.md

 - Fix Navigation Bugs
 - Update the stats page so graphs use colors of the streaming services
 - Improve the object relationship between actors and shows as it presents many bugs
-- Update the data source to a database or separate repo
+- Update the database to use Firestore instead of Realtime Database
 - Loading show and/or actor data, such as photos from online (ex: IMDB)

 # Acknowledgements